 Paul Morphy learned chess at an early age.
-When he was 9 years old he already became a famous player in his city.
+When he was nine years old, he already became a famous player in his city.
 In 1850 he defeated chess master Johann Lowenthal when Johann visited New Orleans city.
-Later in 1857 he received an invitation to play in the 1st American chess congress but he declined, But when his uncle urged to play tournament he accepted the invitation.
-In that tournament, he won against all players and became American chess champion.
+Later in 1857, he received an invitation to play in the 1st American chess congress, but he declined; but when his uncle urged him to play in the tournament, he accepted the invitation.
+He won against all players in that tournament and became an American chess champion.
 Then he stayed in New York and played a total of 261 games.

-In Classical games he scored 87 wins, 8 draws and 5 losses.
+He scored 87 wins, eight draws, and five losses in Classical games.
 Morphy went to Europe to play many strong masters.
-Initially, Morphy set to play a match with Staunton but due to some money issue, the match was cancelled.
-Then he played a match with Daniel harrwitz in one of the café in Paris and defeated him.
+Initially, Morphy set to play a match with Staunton, but the match was canceled due to some money issue.
+Then he played a match with Daniel Horowitz in one of the cafés in Paris and defeated him.

-In Paris Morphy suffered influenza and lost a huge amount of blood.
-But at that time also he played with Adolf Andersson and beat him With a score of 7 wins and 2 loss.
-After the match, Adolf Anderson said that “Morphy is the strongest chess player he has ever seen”.
+In Paris, Morphy suffered from influenza and lost a huge amount of blood.
+But at that time, also he played with Adolf Andersson and beat him With a score of 7 wins and two losses.
+After the match, Adolf Anderson said, “Morphy is the strongest chess player he has ever seen.”
 Then he played various exhibition matches and simultaneous displays in Europe.
-Though Morphy never became official world champion as there was no official world championship match at that time.
-In 1859 when Morphy was just 22 years old, Assembly in Paris declared him as the best living player in the world and world champion in chess.
+Though Morphy never became the official world champion as there was no official world championship match at that time.
+In 1859 when Morphy was just 22 years old, Assembly in Paris declared him the best living player in the world and world champion in chess.
 Although it was unofficial.

 In the same year, he returned to America, and then he got various brand endorsements and newspaper interviews.
 In 1859 he declared himself as retired.
 This decision may be influenced by Staunton not turning up for the scheduled match.
 This might have made a poor impression of the chess fraternity.
 After retirement, he played some exhibition matches and started his law practice.
 Due to the civil war, he could pursue his law practices properly.
 His brother already joined the military and his mother and sister emigrated to France.
 After he failed to set law career some people told him to join again in chess, But he refused.
 In 1883 he met world champion William stories in one tournament.